Are y’all ready for this?

 Apple Spice Pork Chops

-Pork chops smothered with apples, onions, cinnamon, and butter make for a rich and flavorful main dish.
+These Apple Spice Pork Chops are smothered with apples, onions, cinnamon, and butter which make a rich, flavorful, sweet, and savory main dish.

 - 1 med onion $0.38